caltechlibrary/dataset/dataset.1.md

 : will give documentation of help on a verb, e.g. "help create"

 model
-: provides an experimental interactive data modeler
+: provides an experimental interactive data model generator creating the "model.yaml" file in the data set collection's root directory.

 create
 : creates a new JSON document in the collection